 This section includes several samples of my evaluation of student writing, taken from the First-Year Writing Seminars that I have taught at Cornell.
 My usual approach in marking essays is to employ a mixture of marginal notation and end comments.
 The end comments are generally accompanied by a letter grade.
 In cases where I have had multiple interactions with the student over the course of their writing process (such as when I have reviewed several drafts), my end notes will often be relatively brief.
 If I have not already had significant input with the essay, the comments will usually be longer.

-For this part of the portfolio, I have selected samples from each class that I have taught.
+For this part of the portfolio, I have selected representative samples from each class that I have taught.
 They are ordered here by length, from shortest (4 pages) to longest (20 pages).
-All authors have given permission for their essays to be presented here with comments, and I have removed all identifying information — including grades — to protect the authors’ anonymity.
+All authors have given permission for their essays to be presented here, along with my comments.
+I have removed all identifying information — including grades — to protect the authors’ anonymity.